 This summer will mark the 12th year that my partner and I have been together.
-I started using the term partner, rather than husband, about two years ago when my disdain for the heteronormative construct of marriage began.
 I’ve learned a few things over the years, one of them being how foolish I was when I tied the knot at the tender age of 25.
 Here are a few of the most important realizations I have gathered over the past decade.

 Love as a Fairytale

-I grew up believing all the fallacies that fairytales had to offer, despite my parents (whose relationship shows how long two people who despise each other can stay together).
-I thought the story goes like this: two people meet, they fell in love, grow a family and live happily ever after.
+I grew up believing all the fallacies that fairytales had to offer, despite my parents (whose relationship showed how long two people who despise each other can stay together).
+I thought the story went like this: two people meet, they fell in love, grow a family and live happily ever after.

 I did all I could to ensure that my fate looked more like a fairytale than the nightmare that was my parent’s marriage.